CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 35. No faulty keypads (keypads disconnected from a fading door).

-36. No crouch bases (forcing another user to crouch in order to enter your base).

-37. You cannot force someone to crouch during a raid for ANY reason

-38. Crouching to shoot back, crouching to crack keypads, etc.

-39. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
+36. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
 Staff will count this as exploiting.

-40. Button fading doors are allowed as long as both parties can see eachother when it is closed and opened.
+37. Button fading doors are allowed as long as both parties can see eachother when it is closed and opened.